 The Science Behind Ashwagandha

-During the past 50 years, more than 900 scientific articles have been published about ashwagandha, including chemical analyses of its constituents, case histories, and studies of its effects on cell cultures, animals, and people.
+During the past 50 years, numerous scientific articles have been published about ashwagandha, including chemical analyses of its constituents, case histories, and studies of its effects on cell cultures, animals, and people.
 It calms the central nervous system, reduces inflammation, and has killed cancer cells in lab studies, but its anti-cancer effects have not been proven in humans.

-A review of studies following a total of 400 people, by researchers at SUNY Upstate Medical University in Syracuse, N.Y., and the Yale School of Public Health in New Haven, Conn., found that various ashwagandha extracts were effective forrelieving anxiety and stress, sometimes as well as anti-anxiety medications, but without harmful drug side effects.
+A review of studies following a total of 400 people, by researchers at SUNY Upstate Medical University in Syracuse, N.Y., and the Yale School of Public Health in New Haven, Conn., found that various ashwagandha extracts were effective for relieving anxiety and stress, sometimes as well as anti-anxiety medications, but without harmful drug side effects.
 Other human trials have used patented ashwagandha extracts, most notably KSM-66 and Sensoril, which can be found as ingredients in many different brands of supplements.
-These studies have found numerous bonus benefits, in addition to the adaptogenic action of the herb.
+These studies have found numerous bonus benefits, in addition to ashwagandha’s stress-relieving prowess.

 What Supplements Contain Ashwagandha?